The primary keys for a table are non-unique (see screenshot below, using the Braze connector for example):

-Currently our methods for tracking history are dependent on the connector type and they way the source API is structured.
+Currently, our methods for tracking history are dependent on the connector type and the way the source API is structured.

 To help improve how we track history, we are in the process of rolling out History Mode (currently in beta) for all of our connectors.
 This will provide you with more control over tracking history, as well as additional granular data regarding changes.